ihmeuw-msca/OneMod/README.md

 # OneMod

-OneMOd is a Python package that provides a framework for building and evaluating single-parameter models.
+OneMod is a Python package that provides a framework for building and evaluating single-parameter models.
 It is designed to be modular, allowing users to easily add new models and evaluation metrics.
 OneMod is built on top of the other IHME tools.